gianlucamazzotta/gianlucamazzotta/README.md

 # Hello! my name is Gianluca Mazzotta 👋

 My GitHub repository is a showcase of my programming skills and projects that demonstrate my proficiency in front-end web development.
 I have worked on various projects, including personal websites, and web applications, using my knowledge of different programming languages and frameworks.
-I am currently studying programming at hurlingham university
+I am currently studying programming at Hurlingham university

 ## Technologies